Importance and evolution of the service economy in tourism, technology, education and health

 Innovations in technology and education

-The technology sector in the service economy drives the development of digital platforms, ICTs and innovative solutions that transform the way we work and communicate.
+The technology sector in the service economy promotes the development of digital platforms, ICT and innovative solutions that transform the way we work and communicate.

-In parallel, education is adapting with the expansion of online teaching and hybrid models, increasing accessibility and flexibility for students worldwide.
+In parallel, education adapts with the expansion of online teaching and hybrid models, expanding accessibility and flexibility for students around the world.

-ICTs enable the integration of artificial intelligence, cybersecurity, and cloud services, improving business efficiency and user experience across various economic sectors.
+ICT allows the integration of artificial intelligence, cybersecurity and cloud services, improving business efficiency and user experience in various economic sectors.

-This development fosters skilled employment and opens up opportunities to export technology, positioning the technology sector as a key pillar of the modern economy.
+This development encourages qualified employment and opens opportunities to export technology, positioning the technology sector as a key pillar of the modern economy.

 Expansion of online education and hybrid models